thegworld/gtx-browser/testing/android/docs/instrumentation.md

 ### Annotations

-Instrumentation tests in Chromium use a wide variety of annotations to control and manipulate test execution.
-Some of these are implemented in Chromium, while others are pulled in from outside.
+Instrumentation tests in GTx Browser use a wide variety of annotations to control and manipulate test execution.
+Some of these are implemented in GTx Browser, while others are pulled in from outside.
 They include:

 #### Test Batching